How to get around Portugal; the best and cheapest ways to travel the country.

 Best way to get around Portugal

-What is the best way to get around Portugal?
-The best way to get around Portugal is to use the country's excellent transportation network.
 Train is the fastest and most convenient way to get around Portugal, with four categories of long-distance service and a good network that connects the major cities.

 Buses are also a great option for traveling in Portugal, because they go everywhere, including the smallest villages.
 Buses are an ideal option on a budget (or everyone!), and you'll get to enjoy the slower views from your window.

-There are some fun ways to get around Portugal, like ferries, boats, bikes, trams, funiculars, elevators (you won't get far on those-but you will get high up!:).
+There are some fun ways to get around Portugal, like ferries, boats, bikes, trams, funiculars, elevators (you won't get far on those, but you will get high up! :).
 There are also sensible and fast ways like metros, shared rides, or rental cars.

 So, there are many great ways to get around Portugal, depending on your itinerary and what you prefer.

-renting a car in Portugal
+Renting a car in Portugal

 If you are traveling to Portugal and need a car, driving in Portugal can be a great way to explore the country, allowing you to access isolated gems and undiscovered villages.